ArchipelagoMW/Archipelago/worlds/ahit/docs/setup_en.md

 `download_depot 253230 253232 7770543545116491859`. ***Wait for the console to say the download is finished!***
 This can take a while to finish (30+ minutes) depending on your connection speed, so please be patient.
-Additionally, **try to prevent your connection from being interrupted or slowed while Steam is downloading the depot,** or else the download may potentially become corrupted (see first FAQ question below).
+Additionally, **try to prevent your connection from being interrupted or slowed while Steam is downloading the depot,** or else the download may potentially become corrupted (see first FAQ issue below).

 3. Once the download finishes, go to `steamapps/content/app_253230` in Steam's program folder.